Backlink for your Interior Design Blog

 Good links can be created in a few different ways.
 Here are a few of the most common:

 1. Referrals.
 Have you ever written a testimonial or a reference for a company that they can use on their website?
 Make sure they give you a link (or backlink) to your site.
 Here is an example of a testimonial I did for someone, and I am trying to get them to add the link for me.
 It is good to do these for the backlinks, but I think it is just good business as well.
-You can do it for products, your contractors that work for you on projects, and services you use.
+You can do it for products, the contractors that work for you on projects, and the services you use.

 2. Blog posts.
 Contributing to other blogs can be a great way to get links.
 Remember, the more traffic it gets, the higher the authority, and the better the link.
 I recently wrote an article for Stacy Garcia’s blog called Life-styled.net on Finding your Value as a Design Firm.
 For one, it is great to have the link for our site, but it is also great to be associated with a great brand like Stacy Garcia.
 I met Stacy when I covered High Point Market in the Spring of 2016.
 We hit it off wonderfully, and you can hear her interview in episode 60.